param-mehta/Linkedin_job_recommender/README.md

 ## Pipeline Overview
 <img width="1423" alt="Screenshot 2024-03-10 at 12 27 38 AM" src="https://github.com/param-mehta/Linkedin_job_recommender/assets/61198990/fd219f8e-5f01-4809-bd7a-b8e19c3e58de">

 - The top branch of the pipeline is what we automate through Airflow.
-We scrap jobs from LinkedIn, clean data, calculate job statistics,convert descriptions to embeddings and store processed data as mongoDB collections.
-The reason I am using a NoSQl database is becaus the data is ingested from multiple sources with different schema and format.
-Also, MongoDB's Atlas Vector Search allows you to store vector embeddings alongside your source data and provides eficient vector operations on these embeddings.
+We scrap jobs from LinkedIn, clean data, calculate job statistics,convert descriptions to embeddings and store processed data as MongoDB collections.
+The reason I am using a NoSQl database is because the data is ingested from multiple sources with different schema and format.
+Also, MongoDB's Atlas Vector Search allows you to store vector embeddings alongside your source data and provides efficient vector operations on these embeddings.
 While tradiotional SQL databases are sufficiently fast on data that's not too large, vector databases scale much better than the former.

 - The bottom branch of the pipline represents the front end.
-If you do want a live dashboard and want the recommendations to be generated as part of the batch job, you can make a minor tweak in the DAG pipeline.
-Store your resume and add an additional task at the end which performs the similarity search and fires an Email with the job urls of top recommendations.
+If you don't want a live dashboard and want the recommendations to be generated as part of the batch job, you can make a minor tweak in the DAG pipeline.
+Store your resume and add an additional task at the end of the DAG pipeline which performs the similarity search and uses an EmailOperator to send you job urls of top recommendations.

 ## DAG Workflow
 <img width="1406" alt="image" src="https://github.com/param-mehta/Linkedin_job_recommender/assets/61198990/d5212a83-65b9-4610-a957-ca24660c4d22">